FreeBSD-UPB/bhyvearm64-utils/README.md

 # Description

 The FreeBSD guest is able to boot and start a rescue shell.
 A minimal set of userspace programs is available.
+VirtIO devices are also available: virtio-net, virtio-blk, virtio-console and virtio-rnd (random device).

 The FreeBSD host has been tested using the Foundation Platform emulator from ARM's website.